 - Many of these individuals live in the community and depend on services and supports provided in their homes or in the community to maintain their health and independence.

 - Long-term care facilities should be vigilant to prevent the introduction and spread of COVID-19.
 Contact The Living Center to find out more about precautions we are taking for your loved one.

 Family and Caregiver Support

-The Living Center cares about the wellbeing of your loved one.
-Contact us at (740) 397-3897 to find out more about what we are doing to take precautions.
+The Living Center cares about the well-being of your loved one.
+Contact us at (740) 397-3897 to learn more about what we are doing to take precautions.